RELATIONSHIP Consent to Treatment &Confidentiality Form

 - Payment is due within 24 hours of each session by either cash or interac email transfer.
 Receipts will be provided upon request.

 - I require 24 hours notice of any changes or cancellations to appointments, by email or by telephone.
-You will be charged the full fee for sessions missed or cancelled with less than 24 hours notice.
-I also give exception for cancellations for matters outside of the client's control including occasional emergencies, sudden and severe illness, and weather that is unsafe to travel in.
+You will be charged the full fee if the session is missed or cancelled with less than 24 hours notice.
+There is room for discussion to waive the policy in the case of a genuine emergency.

 Protecting Your Confidentiality